What is Seismic Retrofitting?

 Addition of Concrete Columns to Exterior

-To increase the strength of a building and to prevent it from shaking, columns made from reinforced concrete maybe constructed on the exterior of the building.
-Addition of these columns to an already existing building encases the building in a protective frame and ensures higher resistance to damage from seismic activity.
+To increase the strength of a building and to prevent it from shaking, columns made from reinforced concrete may be constructed on the exterior of the building.
+The addition of these columns to an already existing building encases the building in a protective frame and ensures higher resistance to damage from seismic activity.

 External Post Tensioning

 There are multiple points in a building that are under constant pressure from the load they are supporting.
-Some of these may be overstressed and might have weakened overtime.
-Their symptoms include bending, distortions or cracks in the structure.
-Buildings with these are already under undue pressure and any earthquake activity will have a greater impact on it.
+Some of these may be overstressed and might have weakened over time.
+Their symptoms include bending, distortions, or cracks in the structure.
+Buildings with these are already under undue pressure and any earthquake activity will have a greater impact on them.
 To make the establishment more durable, these parts are retro-fitted with post-tensioning systems that help to share the load.
-Generally steel bars, cables and strands and may be installed externally or inside the original structure to provide post tensioning.
+Generally steel bars, cables, and strands and may be installed externally or inside the original structure to provide post-tensioning.
 They may also exert a force in opposite direction to normalize the distorted shape.
-These also prevent spreading of cracks and increase the load carrying capacity.
+These also prevent the spreading of cracks and increase the load-carrying capacity.

 Braced Frames and Shear Walls

 Shear walls and braced frames provide support to structure and counter and stabilize any motion or vibration in the building resulting from shaking of the ground during an earthquake.
 These act as a brace to the walls of a building.
 While braced frames are constructed out of steel, shear walls are made from wood or concrete.
 These braces are highly ductile and stretch whenever they are under pressure due to lateral movement in the building.